Dick Muir: Coaching career

 Muir started coaching in 1999 where he was an Assistant coach for the Cats and had his first head coaching role in 2001 with Pirates Rugby Club where he learnt his coaching trade and led the Johannesburg based side to the National Championship Title in the same year.
 In 2002 he became the head coach of the Tukkies first team and continued his winning form leading them to the a Championship winning campaign in 2003.
 During this same period he had a brief stint with in the Northern Hemisphere with Newport RFC before becoming head coach of the Sharks ahead of the 2005 Super 12 season.

 Despite a poor start in is first year, finishing bottom of the table, he later coached the Durban Franchise to a near top-four finish in his second year to make the play-offs.
-By his third and final year at the side, he then led them all the way to the final, only to loose by a single point to the Bulls 19–20.
+By his third and final year at the side, he then led them all the way to the final, only to lose by a single point to the Bulls 19–20.

 In 2008, Peter de Villiers took over from Jake White as the Springboks head coach following their 2007 Rugby World Cup triumph, and appointed Muir as his assistant to look after the backs.
 In 2009, the South African Rugby Union revealed a International Rugby Academy mirroring the New Zealand model and Muir was selected to lead the programme, thus leading him to coach the Emerging Springboks against the British & Irish Lions during their 2009 tour.

 In October 2009, he was appointed as the head coach of the Lions for the 2010 Super 14 season.
-With Muir's commitments with the Springboks during the international periods, John Mitchell joined the Franchise and would lead the side during the 2010 Currie Cup campaign.
+With Muir's commitments with the Springboks during the international periods, John Mitchell joined the franchise and would lead the side during the 2010 Currie Cup campaign.
 By the end of 2010 Muir was axed as the Lions head coach with Mitchell replacing him full time.

 After the 2011 Rugby World Cup Muir left his position with South Africa but continued on with his role with the International Rugby Academy which took him into schools and academies within the country.

 He came back onto the coaching scene in 2017 with Northwood Crusaders Rugby before joining back up with the Sharks as backs coach in 2018 but left at the conclusion of the 2018 rugby season.
 But returned in 2021 within the Academy set-up.

 On 23 December 2021, Muir was named as head coach of the Russian national team.
 However, because of the Russo-Ukrainian war, the Russian team was suspended from playing international matches as of March 2022.
 Muir therefore had his contract cancelled and on 2 June 2022 was named interim head coach of the Dutch national rugby union team.